Library and document security

-Users are given access to documents when they are added as members of folders and document schemas.
+- Permissions at the cabinet and folder level.
+If a user is not a member of the cabinet and folder, they do not see or have access to them.
 Membership in a folder is constrained by the members in the cabinet where the folder is located.
 A folder does not need to contain the same members as the cabinet, but you cannot add a member to a folder if it is not already a member of a cabinet.
-Your System Administrator manages the users and groups that are added as members to the Cabinets, Folders and Schemas.
+A system administrator can manage the users and groups that are added as members to the cabinets and folders.

 A common document access problem is when a user has access to a folder, but they are not a member of a schema.
 A user's permissions for the entire system can been seen with the Effective Permissions report.

-Cabinet security can be managed by a user or group with a senior library administration role or higher or a cabinet administration role or higher if they are also the cabinet owner.
-Users and or groups with a role lower than senior library administrator will not see a cabinet or any of its contents if they are not an owner or member of the cabinet.
+Cabinet security can be managed by a user or group with a senior library administration or system administration role, or a cabinet administration or library administration role if they are also the cabinet owner.
+Users and or groups with a role lower than senior library administrator do not see a cabinet or any of its contents if they are not an owner or member of the cabinet.

-Folder security can be managed by a cabinet administrator or a user or group with a Publisher role who is also the owner of the folder.
-If a user or group is not an owner or member of the folder they will not see the folder or anything inside the folder when they log into the system.
+Folder security can be managed by a a user or group with a Publisher role or higher and is also the owner of the folder.
+If a user or group is not an owner or member of the folder they do not see the folder or any documents in the folder when they log into the system.

 - The user has read-only access to the folder

-- The group permissions have been modified using the Advanced Security options (see below).
+- The group permissions have been modified using the Advanced Security options.

 - The library is visible to all users regardless of type or group.

-- Users will only be able to see folders where they are members or owners.
+- Users are only able to see folders where they are members or owners.

 - Access to the library archives follows the same logic as the main library.